mrdevops12/gcp-storage-buckt-terraform/README.md

 # gcp-storage-buckt-terraform
 Step-by-Step Guide to Setting Up Terraform on GCP
- Step 1: Set Up a Service Account with Proper Roles
+ Step 1: Set Up a Service Account with Proper Roles.

         Go to the Google Cloud Console:

        Visit the IAM & Admin > Service Accounts section.